keepitsimpledev/espn-fantasy-basketball/README.md

 * execute `main.py` to simulate the season - the output is a `.csv` in the root folder

 # set-up
-1. using PyCharm, changed interpreter to `pipenv` by clicking the "current interpreter" menu/indicator in the bottom-right
+1. using PyCharm, change interpreter to `pipenv` by clicking the "current interpreter" menu/indicator in the bottom-right
 2. installed [espn_api](https://pypi.org/project/espn-api/) with `pipenv install espn_api`

 # references: